Teen Health Center

 Register to Visit the Teen Health Center

 Students can get great care at the Teen Health Center.
-To get started, students must bring a completed Registration and Consent Form (links below) to the Teen Health Center or Front Office.
+To get started, students must have a completed Registration and Consent Form (link below).
 Students must be registered, including a parent/guardian signature on the consent form, to be seen for medical concerns.
 If your teen has registered previously, there is no need to sign up again.

 For more information during the school year, contact the Teen Health Center at 206-302-1840.
 Watch this video to learn more: Nathan Hale Teen Health Center youtube video.